 January 19th, 2017 — March 14th, 2017

-We were tasked with creating a VUI for Alexa.
+I was tasked with creating a VUI for Alexa.
 This entailed preliminary user research, competitive analysis, market research, historical and cultural research, academic research, information architecture, usability testing, and more.

 Here's a video demo of the final product, as well as the source code.
 Feel free to download it and poke around.
 It was built on the Minecraft Helper template from Amazon.

 Force Facts is a way for users to grab quick and simple Star Wars facts for the topic of their choosing.
 If they want a Chewbacca fact, all they have to do is ask Alexa to give them a Chewbacca fact.
-There’s no randomness involved beyond the fact itself.

 Starting by browsing what Alexa Skills exist, we looked to find holes in the market and needs that existed.
 I couldn’t seem to find any Star Wars related skills that were worth using for more than a few seconds at the time.
 We then brainstormed a list of six different ideas for Alexa Skills and had our classmates pore over them and give us their initial thoughts on what they thought about the need we were solving for.